datasnack/datasnack.github.io/guide/docs/technology.md

 For the styling of HTML/CSS the [Bootstrap](https://getbootstrap.com/) framework is used.
 It provides ready-to-use HTML components and a documentation, as well as grid system and general styling defaults/helpers.
 In contrast to other frontend frameworks, like Tailwind, the choice of Bootstrap was made to provide and use components directly without the need of running a frontend build process.
 This applies to the "core" development as well as the extensibility for the user in custom Data Hub instances with individual pages.

+### Octicons

+Used for icons in the user interface.

 ### Leaflet